kevin-labtani/react-native-workshop/README.md

 We have two options for creating a new React Native App, either **Expo CLI** or **React Native CLI**.
 We'll be using the **Expo CLI** in this workshop; it's a 3rd party service that's free to use, you don't even need to sign-up!
 Expo provides us with a managed app development environment, similar to create-react-app for React.
-The main downside with Expo is that you're limited to its ecosystem, so it's not possible to include custom native modules beyond the React Native APIs and components that are available in the Expo client app; but much like with create-react-app it's possible to eject from Expo if you want to eventually create your own native build.
+The main downside with Expo is that you're limited to its ecosystem, so it's not possible to include custom native modules beyond the React Native APIs and components that are available in the Expo client app; but much like with create-react-app it'ICs possible to eject from Expo if you want to eventually create your own native build.

 ### Installation Steps